 Lawsuit Filed Against USFS

-(Sept.
-1, 2012) The Public Lands Council (PLC), National Cattlemen’s Beef Association (NCBA) and the American Sheep Industry Association (ASI) in August filed a lawsuit against the U.S. Forest Service (USFS), challenging its latest forest planning rule.
-PLC, NCBA and ASI join multiple industry organizations, such as the Federal Forest Resource Coalition, Minnesota Timber Producers Association and the California Forestry Association in filing suit, claiming that the new planning rule, finalized in March 2012, violates the National Forest Management Act (NFMA), the Multiple-Use, Sustained-Yield Act (MUSYA) of 1960 and the Administrative Procedures Act (APA).
+The American Sheep Industry Association (ASI), Public Lands Council (PLC) and the National Cattlemen's Beef Association (NCBA) this week filed a lawsuit against the U.S. Forest Service (USFS) challenging its latest forest planning rule.
+The groups are joined by multiple industry organizations, such as the Federal Forest Resource Coalition, in filing suit claiming that the new planning rule, finalized in March 2012, violates the National Forest Management Act (NFMA), the Multiple-Use, Sustained-Yield Act (MUSYA) of 1960 and the Administrative Procedures Act.

-Under the NFMA, USFS is required to promulgate regulations under the principles of the MUSYA, which set out the process for development and revision of land management plans, guidelines and standards.
-Individual forests follow the direction of the planning rule and develop specific management plans.
-The new planning rule, however, is flawed in multiple respects.
-For example, the planning rule requires USFS to “maintain a viable population of each species of conservation concern within the plan area.”
-The ill-defined term “viable population” does not appear in NFMA or any other statute, according to PLC Executive Director and NCBA Director of Federal Lands Dustin Van Liew.
-He said this vague term opens the door to even more litigation by radical special interest groups.
-Van Liew said the rule also effectively turns USFS guidelines into legally enforceable standards, throwing away hard-fought victories establishing that guidelines are discretionary — not mandatory — and tying the hands of land managers unnecessarily.
+The new planning rule is flawed in multiple respects, according to PLC Executive Director Dustin Van Liew.
+The rule requires USFS to "maintain a viable population of each species of conservation concern within the plan area."
+The ill-defined term "viable population" is a vague term that opens the door to even more litigation by radical special interest groups.
+The rule also effectively turns USFS guidelines into legally enforceable standards, throwing away hard-fought victories establishing that guidelines are discretionary - not mandatory - and tying the hands of land managers unnecessarily.